RoxieAtRubrik/intro-to-rest-apis/Lesson-1.md

 In Google Chrome, open a new tab and type `https://$cluster_address/docs/v1/#section/Authentication/Authentication-session`.
 Review the chapter about authentication.

+In the jumpbox desktop, open Command Prompt.
 Generate a bearer token using the BasicAuth method using the cURL command:

 `curl -k -u admin:pass -X POST "https://$cluster_address/api/v1/session"`